SLA Expectations for MSP Services

 But some MSPs try to exclude things that should be covered.
 If the exclusion says "operator error" and that includes human mistakes by the MSP's staff, that's too broad.
 If the exclusion says "any issue caused by third-party software" and that includes software the MSP selected and configured, that's overreach.
 Read the exclusions and understand what's not covered.

 Ask the MSP: what's included and what's not covered by the SLA?
 If you see an exclusion that concerns you, push back.
 Ask whether the MSP can accept responsibility for broader categories.
-A good vendor will be willing to negotiate reasonable exclusions.
+A good vendor will negotiate reasonable exclusions.

 Ask the MSP: what happens if you miss an SLA?
 Is there a credit?
 Is it automatic?
 What's the credit amount?
 If the vendor can't answer these questions clearly, the SLA isn't enforced and doesn't mean much.